-EMDR for adults in person or online residing in Colorado & Online only for Illinois
+EMDR for women in person or online residing in Colorado & Online only for Illinois

 EMDR is a structured therapy that allows you to provide a history of the event without having to go into detail.